Reducing the Large Set Threshold for Oertel's Conjecture on the Mixed-Integer Volume: The general case

 A unimodular linear transformation in $\R^n$ is a linear transformation that is invertible over the integers, i.e., it identifies points in $\Z^n$ with points in $\Z^n$.
 If we extend $L$, the linear transformation of the proposition, to $\R^{n+d}$ using the identity in $\R^d$, we obtain an invertible linear transformation $\bar{L}= (L,\text{Id})$ that preserves all the volumes in $\Z^n\times \R^d$.
 This means that we can effectively work with $\bar{L}(C\cap (\Z^n\times \R^d))$ instead of $C\cap (\Z^n\times \R^d)$, and any conclusion about the volume also holds for $C\cap (\Z^n\times \R^d$).
-Thus, we obtain the following as a consequence of our theorem.
+Thus, we obtain the conclusion announced in \Cref{rem:unimodular-ball}, as well as the following corollary as a consequence of our theorem and \cite{Banaszczyk1999}.

 \begin{corollary} Let $C\subseteq \R^{n+d}$ be a convex body.
 There is a point $\mathbf{x}\in S=C\cap(\Z^n\times \R^d)$ such that for every halfspace $H$ that contains $\mathbf{x}$,